Tomas-M/xlunch/README.md

 **Available Modes**

 - Kiosk mode - in this mode, the Run comand is disabled, thus user cannot type any command.
-He can only select icons to run
+He can only select icons to run.
+Input focus is not affected by this mode
-- Fork mode - in this mode, the started commands are run as new process and the launcher keeps running
+- Fork mode - in this mode, the started commands are run as new process and the launcher keeps running.
+Input focus is not affected by this mode
 - Desktop mode - in this mode, the launcher sends itself to lowest position, so all other windows are above it.
 This emulates desktop with icons.
+    Input focus is affected in the way that the launcher never gets focus.

 It is possible to combine all modes together.